 Open Morning for potential School Direct candidates

-We will be putting on an Open Morning next term for anyone who would like to find out more about the School Direct programme.
+We are intending to host on an Open Morning next term for anyone who would like to find out more about the School Direct programme.
 The morning will include a tour of the school and a presentation explaining the outstanding teacher training programme that we offer.
 You will also have the opportunity to meet with key members of staff and our current trainees.
+Details of the date will be published once it has been arranged.

 School Direct offers a unique training route to achieving qualified teacher status (QTS) and aims to attract the highest quality candidates.